-The first night and the last 2 nights are spent in a charming equestrian centre about 1km from the beach with comfortable accommodation and a nice pool outside for cooling dips after riding.
+The first night and the last 2 nights are spent in The Al Nahda resort and Spa.
 One night is spent in the beautiful Jebel Shams Resort, and the rest of the trail is spent in camps with camp beds and mattresses, toilet tents and solar shower.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 You will be met at Muscat airport in the morning and transferred to Barka.
-There will be a chance to freshen up and change at the equestrian centre before heading out for a few hours sightseeing and a lovely lunch in a Turkish restaurant (or similar).
+There will be a chance to freshen up and change at your hotel before heading out for a few hours sightseeing and a lovely lunch in a Turkish restaurant (or similar).
 The rest of the afternoon you can spend relaxing by the pool or explore your surroundings before dinner.
-Overnight at the riding centre.
+Overnight at The Al Nahda resort and Spa .

-After breakfast you drive to Al Wasil.
+After breakfast you drive to Al Wasil at the edge of the Wahiba Sands Desert.
 There will be time for lunch before setting out on your first ride into the desert.
 Riding in the dunes is a unique experience and provides some great photo opportunities!
 Your horses are fresh and raring to go so expect some faster riding right from the start.
 Dinner will be traditional Omani fare cooked by your hosts.
 Overnight in canvas tents.

 Experience a camp breakfast this morning before driving out to visit Wadi Bani Khalid.
 Climbing high into the Eastern Hajar Mountains full of colour and interesting rock formations, the road brings you to this incredible spot of natural beauty in the middle of the desert.
 A natural spring on the upper limits of the wadi provides a year-round water supply to the plantations and villages which fill the wadi base.
 You would not think there could be so much vegetation out here, it really is an impressive sight!
 You return to the horses for another afternoon riding in the desert.
 Overnight in camp.